Living with an Ileostomy and a Feeding Tube: Seeking Advice

 I had no ileo then.

 I'm looking into a dietitian too but was told she isn't ostomy educated.
-Big deal she has certificates and her master's.
+Big deal, she has certificates and her master's.

 Duh.

-Probably be a waste of time.
+Probably a waste of time.

-Getting Support in the Ostomy Community with LeeAnne Hayden | Hollister
+Staying Hydrated with an Ostomy with LeeAnne Hayden | Hollister

 Play